idiv-biodiversity/2019_big_data_biogeography/index.md

 - Please prepare 3-5 minutes (if you want including slides) to present yourself and your research.
 MAke sure to answer the following questions:
   a.
 Where are you from?
   b.
 What is your research about?
   c.
+How are your R skills?
-What are your expectations for this course
+  d.
+What are your expectations for this course?

 ## Contact
 Course content:  [Alexander Zizka](mailto:alexander.zizka@idiv.de)